-On June 27 2018, he presented a paper ‘The Integrated Information Theory of Consciousness & hylomorphism: exploring common ground’ at the Association for the Scientific Study of Consciousness 22nd annual conference at Jagiellonian University in Kraków, Poland.
+On 27 June 2018, he presented a paper ‘The Integrated Information Theory of Consciousness & hylomorphism: exploring common ground’ at the Association for the Scientific Study of Consciousness 22nd annual conference at Jagiellonian University in Kraków, Poland.
 Also in 2018, his research article, ‘Aristotelian Causation and Neural Correlates of Consciousness’ was published in the journal Topoi.
 And Mihretu Guta’s volume Consciousness and the Ontology of Properties (Routledge 2019) was pre-released during the summer of 2018.
 Matthew contributed a chapter on NCC to Guta’s volume.
 He also wrote a short literature review on dualism for the blog of the American Philosophical Association.